 Are there any competitors to Dolby Atmos Music?

-Atmos Music’s biggest competition comes from Sony.
-Its new 360 Reality Audio technology, which gave our staff the chills when it was demoed at CES 2019, is also an immersive, object-based audio format for both speakers and headphones.
-It made its streaming debut on the Deezer music service in October 2019 and was added to Tidal shortly thereafter.
-Sony plans to make the format available on Amazon Music HD and Nugs.net in the future.
+Atmos Music’s most significant competition comes from Sony.
+The new 360 Reality Audio technology, which gave our staff the chills during the demo at CES 2019, is also an immersive, object-based audio format for both speakers and headphones.
+It made its streaming debut on the Deezer music service in October 2019 and arrived on Tidal shortly afterward.
+Sony also plans to make the format available on Amazon Music HD and Nugs.net in the future.

-As the new kid on the block, it has a long, steep climb ahead of it to catch up to Dolby Atmos on both the recording and playback sides of the equation.
-But, as the owner of the massive Sony BMG music publishing empire, Sony has a big advantage in pushing its concept of immersive music forward.
-The next few years will be critical to the success of these competing technologies, and yes, consumers could find themselves caught in another format war.
+As the new kid on the block, 360 Reality Audio has a long, steep climb to catch up to Dolby Atmos no matter what Sony says.
+360 Reality Audio currently falls short on both the recording and playback sides of the equation.
+However, as the owner of the massive Sony BMG music publishing empire, though, Sony has a big advantage in pushing its concept of immersive music forward, so it’s tough to count the newcomer out at this point.
+The next few years will be critical to the success of these competing technologies.
+And yes, consumers will most likely find themselves caught in another format war.

-In the cinematic and home theater space, Dolby’s main rival is DTS, the company behind DTS:X — an object-based surround sound technology that bears a strong similarity to Dolby Atmos.
-DTS:X can be used for music too, but so far there doesn’t appear to be much in the way of support for it.
-Most A/V receivers that can decode Dolby Atmos can also decode DTS:X, but again, you’d need music recorded using DTS:X to take advantage of it.
+In the cinematic and home theater space, Dolby’s main rival is DTS, the company behind DTS:X — an object-based surround sound technology that bears a substantial similarity to Dolby Atmos.
+The difference is in the configuration of speakers because the DTS:X works with a standard surround speaker setup.
+Though DTS:X was initially rolled out to compete with Dolby Atmos in the home theater capacity, it can be used for music too.
+Unfortunately, though many Blu-Rays and 4K Blu-Rays accommodate DTS:X thus far there isn’t much in the way of support for music.
+Most of the A/V receivers that are capable of decoding Dolby Atmos can also decode DTS:X. But again, you’d need to have music recorded using DTS:X to take advantage of it.
 Unless record labels jump on the DTS:X bandwagon, as Universal and Warner have with Atmos, the DTS:X music landscape will likely resemble a desert for some time.

 - Dolby Atmos takes movies and music to the next level.
 Here’s how you can get it